Atlanta police chief walks tightrope as she handles protests

-Shields said in a department-wide email Tuesday that she hadn’t expected the criminal charges, and suggested that handling ongoing protests could be more difficult as a result.
+In a department-wide email Tuesday, Shields questioned the timing and appropriateness of the charges and suggested that handling ongoing protests could be more difficult as a result.

 “The officers were fired because I felt that is what had to occur,” she wrote.
 “This does not mean for a moment that I will sit quietly by and watch our employees get swept up in the tsunami of political jockeying during an election year.”